- Casey Sheehan's grave lacked a headstone for the first two years after his

-Claim: Casey Sheehan's grave is unmarked with a standard headstone.
+- Casey Sheehan's grave is not now marked with a headstone: False.

 Origins: Casey Austin Sheehan was a 24-year-old

 For two years after Casey Sheehan's death, his burial site in a Vacaville, California, cemetery remained unadorned with a formal headstone (although it was marked by a simple placard).
 In April 2006, Cindy Sheehan attempted to articulate the reasons for the lack of a headstone at her son's grave, citing her grief and unwillingness to acknowledge her son's death with a tangible symbol: